You want smart political talk without the meltdowns?

 It's unbelievable.

-I mean, they want me to they want me to believe what they're saying.
+They want me to believe what they're saying.

-I mean, uh, if anybody can believe that, I mean, holy cow, I got some ice up in Alaska, I can tell you.
+I mean, if anybody can believe that, I mean, holy cow, I got some ice up in Alaska, I can tell you.

-I I mean, look at the look at the Israeli election.
+I mean, look at the Israeli election.

 There's a man that messed an election Obama.

-So bad right there.
+That burns my front so bad right there.

 Look, my job is to hold them accountable for you.